savil/savil.github.com/_posts/2018-06-15-merkle-puzzles.md

 Okay, so why is this secure?

 Notice that Alice needed to make 2^32 puzzles, and Bob took 2^32 tries to decrypt one of them.
 Eve doesn't know which puzzle Alice chose, so would attempt to decrypt all the puzzles: `2^32 puzzles * 2^32 work to decrypt each puzzle = 2^64 steps`.
-In computer-science terms, Bob and Alice did `O(n)` work while Eve would need to do `O(n^2)` work.
+In computer-science speak, Bob and Alice did `O(n)` work while Eve would need to do `O(n^2)` work.

 Please note this is not a very practical scheme, and we have much more efficient schemes today.
 What really speaks to me is the power of such thought experiments: Merkle Puzzles were one of the earliest public-key crypto schemes.